An effective research paper or thesis has a well-written Scope and Delimitation. This portion specifies your study’s coverage and boundaries.

 This study assessed the correlation between the respondents’ duration of Facebook usage and their English proficiency level.

 The researchers used the number of hours per day of using Facebook and the activities usually performed on the platform to assess the respondents’ extent of Facebook usage.
 Meanwhile, the respondents’ English proficiency level is limited only to their English quarterly exam scores.

 A sample of fifty (50) Grade 10 students of Matagumpay High School served as the study’s respondents.

 (Timeframe and location)

-The respondents are selected by performing a stratified random sampling to ensure that there will be 10 respondents from five Grade 10 classes of the aforementioned school.
+The respondents are selected by performing stratified random sampling to ensure that there will be 10 respondents from five Grade 10 classes of the school mentioned above.
 The researchers administered a 20-item questionnaire to assess the extent of Facebook usage of the selected respondents.
 Meanwhile, the data for the respondents’ quarterly exam scores were acquired from their English teachers.
 The collected data are handled with the utmost confidentiality.
-The Spearman’s Rank Order Correlation was applied to quantitatively assess the correlation between the variables.
+Spearman’s Rank Order Correlation was applied to quantitatively assess the correlation between the variables.